jzuhone/pyxsim/doc/source/source_models/thermal_sources.rst

   spectrum.
 The first method should be sufficient for most cases.
 * ``var_elem``: Optionally used to specify the abundances of specific elements, whether via floating-point numbers or yt fields.
 A dictionary of elements and values should be specified.
-See :ref:`igm-var-abund` below for more details.
+See :ref:`var-abund` below for more details.
 * ``prng``: A pseudo-random number generator.
 Typically will only be specified if you have a reason to generate the same set of random numbers, such as for a test or a comparison.
 Default is the :mod:`numpy.random` module, but a